qiskit-community/qiskit-aqt-provider/CONTRIBUTING.md

 ## Development Cycle

 The development cycle for qiskit-aqt-provider is all handled in the open using the project boards in Github for project management.
-We use milestones in Github to track work for specific releases.
-The features or other changes that we want to include in a release will be tagged and discussed in Github.
 As we're preparing a new release we'll document what has changed since the previous version in the release notes and Changelog.

 ### Branches